 What to Do If Your Drug Is Recalled

-Drug recalls are more common than people think, but most are minor and don’t pose a major threat.
+Drug recalls are more common than people think, but most are minor and don’t pose a major threat to your health.
 If your prescription medication is on a recall list, keep taking your medication as directed until you talk to your health care provider or pharmacist.
-Consumers can check the FDA’s website or talk to their pharmacy for information on recalled products.
+Consumers can check the FDA’s website or talk to their pharmacist for information on recalled products.

 Finding out that your prescription drug may be recalled can be concerning.
 Fortunately, most recalls aren’t a reason to panic.
 In fact, while you should take a drug recall seriously, they are common and most are minor, according to pharmacist Chris Snyder in an article by Cleveland Clinic.

 “We get alerts from the FDA almost daily,” Snyder told Cleveland Clinic.
 “The majority aren’t impactful.
 The big ones are rare.”

 For example, from January 1, 2020 to March 31, 2020, the U.S. Food and Drug Administration announced 25 drug recalls for reasons such as mislabeling, contamination, defective packaging or formula impurities, according to the FDA’s drug recall page.

 “Patients shouldn't just stop the medication when they see a recall … First talk to the healthcare provider that prescribed the medication and talk about what other medication they should switch to.”